2015-16 Peirce Society Essay Contest

 The story of the founding of the Society

-Beginning in 2013, the Society will meet annually in conjunction with the meeting of the American Philosophical Association, Central Division.
+Beginning in 2013, the Society will meet annually in conjunction with the meeting of the American Philosophical Association.
 The location of the meeting changes from year to year.

 Minutes of Previous Business Meetings